Back to Blog

 Australia Today

-The test also covers modern Australia — its geography, government structure at a high level, and its identity as a multicultural nation.
+The test also covers modern Australia: its geography, a high-level view of government structure, and its identity as a multicultural nation.

 States and Territories